• Skip to primary navigation

 To build a Headphone Amplifier Circuit using IC LM4880 follow the below mentioned steps:

-• Pin 1 LM4880 connect to one side of headphone1 through capacitor C1 and other side of headphone connects to ground.
+• Next, pin 1 LM4880 connect to one side of headphone1 through capacitor C1 and other side of headphone connects to ground.

-• Pin 2 connect to audioInput1 using resistor R3 and capacitor C4 and other side of input goes to ground.
+• After that, pin 2 connect to audioInput1 using resistor R3 and capacitor C4 and other side of input goes to ground.

-• R1 connects between pin 1 and pin 2.
+• Then R1 connects between pin 1 and pin 2.

-• Pin 3 connect to ground through capacitor C6.
+• Now pin 3 connect to ground through capacitor C6.

-• Pin 5 Shutdown pin can be used to turn IC off by connecting to ground and for normal work connect to +V.
+• Then, use pin 5 (the shutdown pin) to turn the IC off by connecting it to ground and for normal operation, connect pin 5 to the positive supply voltage +V.

-• Pin 6 connect to pin 7 through resistor R2 and also connect to audioInput2 using resistor R4 and capacitor C5 and other side of input goes to ground.
+• Next, pin 6 connect to pin 7 through resistor R2 and also connect to audioInput2 using resistor R4 and capacitor C5 and other side of input goes to ground.

-• Pin 7 connect to one side of headphone2 through capacitor C2 and other side of headphone to ground.
+• Now pin 7 connect to one side of headphone2 through capacitor C2 and other side of headphone to ground.

-• C3 connect from power supply pin 8 to ground which acts as filter.
+• Finally, pin 8 connect to +2.7V to 5V power supply and then C3 connect from power supply pin 8 to ground which acts as filter.

 Conclusion: